Kolkata Suburban Railway: South Eastern Railway zone

 The Bengal Nagpur Railway (BNR) Company was incorporated in 1887 to take over from the Nagpur Chhattisgarh Railway (NCR) and to convert the line to broad gauge.
 The work was completed in 1888.
 The extension of the main line from Nagpur to Asansol was completed by 1891.
 Later, it formed the Eastern Railway zone.
 On 1 August, 1955, the former Bengal Nagpur Railway portion was separated and a new zone, the South Eastern Railway (SER), came into existence.
 The SER comprises four divisions, and Kharagpur is the only division to operate the suburban railway.

 In the SER zone, EMU service made its maiden run on 1 May, 1968 between Howrah – Mecheda of the Kharagpur division, and on 1 February, 1969, EMU services were extended to Kharagpur.
 Gradually the services were extended to eight other lines by 2003.
-The system under this zone was completely electrified by 1968.
+The system under this zone was completely electrified by 1968 as 25 kV 50 Hz AC from the beginning.